 Outcomes

 Participants will have engaged, practically and theoretically, in describing the dynamic relationships between prescribed and emergent learning.
+They will be able to use the framework for:

-This framework can be used for individual, group or collaborative reflection, between learners, facilitators, designers and researchers.
+… individual, group or collaborative reflection, strategy, and design,

+… between learners, teachers, facilitators, designers and researchers.

 It is particularly useful for distinguishing and designing different kinds of MOOCs, but it is applicable to all kinds of learning events.

-Footnotes need sorting